The Mental Health Joint Allocation Committee

 AgendasSee past agendas from JAC meetings.

-FY2020 BilsThis document presents what bills have been reviewed in the 2020 Fiscal Year, as of April 16, 2021.
+FY2020 BillsThis document presents what bills have been reviewed in the 2020 Fiscal Year, as of April 16, 2021.

 Committee Membership

-Committee Chair: Charlie Wood
+Committee Chair: Elaine Wen

 Undergraduate RepresentativesGraduate Representatives